CHAINZ32/CHAINZ32/README.md

 - 📫 How to reach me ...(ChAiNzCcCc@Gmail.com)

 <!---
-CHAINZ32/NoT_A_BoT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+CHAINZ32/NoT_A_BoT is a ✨bc1qptn2vwqh9346axljr9z5cppq88fsm7tum7qnn6✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.